AIP Yes Lists: A Positive Reframe of the Autoimmune Protocol Diet

 3. and the maintenance phase

 During the elimination phase, foods are avoided that have potential to cause inflammation in people with autoimmunity.
-Foods that are eliminated include:

 • gluten & grains (this means all grains including corn, rice, buckwheat, oats, etc.)